All posts by admin

 Remember

-We need to remember that this is temporary and although it feels all-encompassing and never-ending, it will end.
+We need to remember that this is temporary, and although it feels all-encompassing and never-ending, it will end.
 As long as we stay healthy and are able to breathe, it will be okay!
-This is a hard statement to make because many people are not okay or have a friend or family member, who is not okay.
+This is a hard statement to make because many people are not okay, or have a friend or family member who is not okay.
 Our hearts truly go out to you.
-For the rest of us, It’s okay to have bad moments in your day.
+For the rest of us, it’s okay to have bad moments in our day.
 There is much sadness due to all of the sickness and deaths that we are hearing about.
-This is when we need to find our inner gratitude and to be truly grateful for health.
+This is when we need to find our inner gratitude and be truly grateful for health.
 Health is truly everything.
-It’s easy to get down and feel sadness and that is okay, just try to keep it as a ‘moment’ in your day and not your entire day.
+It’s easy to get down and feel sadness, and that is okay, just try to keep it as a ‘moment’ in your day and not your entire day.

 Stay Healthy!